johnnyji/jekyll_blog/_posts/2015-06-21-react-state-management-through-reflux-js.markdown

 var ParentStore = Reflux.createStore({
   init: function() {
-    // we keep the state on the store instead of the React component this.state: {
+    // we keep a track of the state on the store this.state: {
       name: "Johnny",
       sex: "male"